mateuszdorobek/python3.info/numpy/statistics/statistics.rst

 .. figure:: img/statistics-correlation-coefficient.png

-    Examples of scatter diagrams with different values of correlation coefficient (ρ) :cite:`NumpyPearsonCorrelationCoefficient`
+    Examples of scatter diagrams with different values of correlation coefficient (ρ) [#NumpyPearsonCorrelationCoefficient]_

 >>> import numpy as np